-According to Maslow’s theory regarding human needs and self actualization, a person who is struggling to survive with issues such as food insecurity, housing, employment, etc. it is impossible to dream and follow a vision.
-Of course my statement is my perspective but it is based on his theory of hierarchy of needs, which is very valid.
+According to Maslow’s theory regarding human needs and self-actualization, a person who is struggling to survive with issues as basic as food insecurity, housing, employment, etcetera it is impossible to dream or cast and pursue a vision.
+This is my perspective but it is based on his theory of hierarchy of needs, which is very valid.

 It is indeed hard to work on education and self-growth or self-actualization when you don’t know what tomorrow looks like–or even today.